Yongjanes/PlayNCode/Readme.md

-To run this app use command "npx electron ."
+To run this app use command `npx electron .`